caraaaaa/lambda_fastAPI_classifier/README.md

-# Serving ML Model with FastAPI
+# Deploy ML Model to AWS lambda using Docker and FastAPI

 ### Model Deployment
 - Serve ML model using FastAPI
 - Containerize ML application using Docker/ docker-compose
+- Deploy ML application to AWS lambda using Docker
 - Conduct performance test using Locust

 ## DEMO